yogthos/yogthos.net/resources/templates/md/posts/2016-09-06-Static-Typing-WebSockets.md

 One interesting approach is to generate types from tests [as seen in recent version of Typed Clojure](https://github.com/typedclojure/auto-annotation).
 Using tests to drive type generation has the potential to offer the best of both worlds.
 We can work with a dynamic language, and offload the work of figuring out the type relationships to a library.
 As long as we're diligent about writing tests, we get the types for free.

+Another powerful tool for writing robust code is the REPL.
+When it's integrated with the editor, testing code as you write it becomes very natural.
+It's quite common for me to test functions as I develop them, then extract the REPL session into a test suite for the feature I'm working on.

 ### Takeaways

 Even a strong type system, such as one found in Haskell, provides a very weak specification in practice.
 Just because the code compiles doesn't mean it's actually doing what was intended.